Notre Dame Law School, J.D., 2014, cum laude

 Nikki Abercrombie assists the firm's litigation, appellate, land use, energy and public utility, and business practice groups.
 Prior to joining Cable Huston LLP as an associate in 2014, Nikki was a summer associate with the firm.
 Nikki is admitted to practice in Oregon state and federal courts, Washington state courts, and the Ninth Circuit Court of Appeals.

 Nikki's practice focuses primarily on civil and commercial litigation in Oregon and Washington.
 She has been involved in a wide variety of matters, such as breach of contract issues, corporate shareholder disputes, construction defect and contractor disputes, insurance and surety issues, and CERCLA actions.
 Nikki has substantial experience in legal research and writing, including drafting pleadings, briefs, demand letters, mediation statements, and memoranda.
 Nikki also has extensive experience in electronic discovery.
 She has assisted in depositions, arbitrations, mediations, and corporate internal investigations.
 Nikki's appellate practice experience includes assisting in preparation for oral argument in the Oregon Court of Appeals and Oregon Supreme Court.
-She is also an active participant in the Ninth Circuit's Appellate Pro Bono Program.
+She is also an active participant in the Ninth Circuit's Appellate Pro Bono Program, and she has argued before the Ninth Circuit Court of Appeals.

 In addition to her litigation practice, Nikki has experience in land use planning and has been involved with conditional use permits, zone changes, and variances in multiples Oregon counties.
 She has also assisted in land use cases before LUBA, the Oregon Court of Appeals, and the Oregon Supreme Court.
 Nikki has also worked with the firm's business practice group and drafted organizational documents, agreements, minutes, and other corporate documents for various entities in Oregon and Washington.
 She has also assisted in commercial real estate transactions and advised clients relative to real estate matters.